maroofu07/maroofu07/README.md

 ---

 ## 💫 About Me
+I’m a Java Backend Developer with hands-on experience in building scalable, secure, and efficient applications using Spring Boot.
+Currently working as a Java Backend Developer Intern at Neural Bridge AI, where I contribute to backend systems and AI-powered solutions.
 - 💼 Currently working as a **Java Backend Developer Intern** at **Neural Bridge AI**
 - 🔧 Skilled in **Spring Boot, REST APIs, MySQL, JPA, Hibernate**
 - 🌱 Learning **Java Full-Stack Development** to grow as a complete developer